-Sharing one of my favorite gift ideas featuring African Violet pots.
-These bright fun plants with their sweet cluster of tiny blooms surrounded by fuzzy round foliage are the perfect plant to put a smile on someones face.
-In a few simple steps you can create this fabulous African violet planter basket that is perfect as a birthday gift, get well basket or hostess gift.
+Sharing one of my favorite gift ideas in this African Violet Pots (Plant Care and an Easy Gift Idea) post.
+These bright fun plants with their sweet cluster of tiny blooms surrounded by fuzzy round foliage are the perfect plant to put a smile on someone’s face.
+In a few simple steps, you can create this fabulous African violet planter basket that is perfect as a birthday gift, get-well basket, or hostess gift.

 About African Violets

 As their name suggests, African violets (Saintpaulia) are native to East Africa, stemming from the tropical rainforests of Tanzania and Kenya.
 They come in shades of pinks, blues, and purples with some varieties that are variegated (multi-colored).
 They have tiny yellow pistal and stammen in the center.
 This popular houseplant can bloom nearly year-round with the proper care.
 Each healthy flower will last two or three weeks and a happy thriving plant can continue producing new blossoms regularly for 10 to 12 months out of the year.
 They are also fairly inexpensive and easy to find here in Massachusetts.

 African violets are typically easy to care for.
 Like many plants, there is an acclimation period once you move the plant from one location to another.
 You may need to move the plants around to determine the best sunlight that works best.
 Here are some basic care tips to consider:

 - Watering: Keep the soil lightly moist, but be careful not to overwater, as African violets’ soft stems are very susceptible to rot.
 It is suggested that you use room temperature water.
 The leaves on the African violet are susceptible to rot and fungal spots if kept in high humidity, so consider watering African violets from the bottom to avoid getting excess water on the foliage.
 Because they prefer bottom watering African violets would be the perfect plant for a self-watering wick system that utilizes a cotton rope.